jamesjiaxingjian/jamesjiaxingjian.github.io/_pages/about.md

 ---
 This is James Jiaxing JIAN’s personal academic website.

 James Jiaxing JIAN is currently a PhD student at the University of Sydney (USYD).
-His research interests include translocal Chinese Indonesians, Chinese communities in Southeast Asia, and Southeast Asian Chinese in Australia, with a focus on culture, identity, history, and languages.
+His research interests include translocal Chinese communities in Southeast Asia and the indigenisation of Chinese culture in Southeast Asia, with a focus on Chinese Indonesians, and Chinese communities in archipelagic Southeast Asia.

 He is also known as Jiaxing JIAN, or Kahing KIEN.
 You can also call him James.